numannurhelaly/Project_simulator_G5/PROJECT_FEATURES.md

 "# Implemented Features"
-"## F1-T1: Sign Up"
+"## F1-T2: Login"
-"As a new user, I want to fill out a sign-upform with my personal details and agree to the Terms and Conditions before submitting.
-After signing up, my account will wait for admin approval.
-I can not log in until the admin approves my account.
-Once approved, I'll get a notification and can access the system.
-I can also cancel the process anytime."
+"As a returning user, I want to log in using my phone number or email and password,with the option to show or hide my password for convenience.
+If I forget my password, I want a clear link to reset it.
+I also want the ability to cancel the login process.
+If I don’t have an account yet, Iwant a link to sign up easily.."